alex-johnson41/GeneticProgramming/README.md

 ## General Program Flow
 The user creates a list of test cases for the desired program that it wants generated.
 This includes example inputs and their expected output to be compared and scored against the generated programs.

-The simulator creates a population of randomly generated genomes (joy programs) is created.
+The simulator creates a population of randomly generated genomes (joy programs).
 Each of those genomes are then scored using the test cases that the user provided.
 From there, a new set of genomes is created from the highest scoring genomes through mutation, crossover, and deletion.
 Scoring takes place again and the process repeats until a genome receives the maximum possible score from the fitness function (0), indicating that it correctly performs the computations that the user desires.

 ## Classes